public-ansible-playbooks/ansible-executor/README.md

 terraformer
 =========

-A playbook to setup a local virtual machine to use terraform
+A playbook to setup a local virtual machine to use ansible

 Requirements
 ------------